Klipper3d/klipper/docs/Sensorless_Homing.md

 ## Prerequisites
 A few prerequisites are needed to use sensorless homing:

-1. TMC2130 stepper driver
+1. StallGuard capable TMCxxxx stepper driver
-2. SPI interface of the TMC2130 wired to MCU (stand-alone mode does not work)
+2. SPI / UART interface of the TMCxxxx wired to MCU (stand-alone mode does not work)
-3. DIAG1 pin of TMC2130 connected to the MCU
+3. DIAG1/DIAG pin of TMCxxxx connected to the MCU

 ## Limitations